Prime Suspect: Home media

 On 1 October 2013, Netflix made the Series 1–6 available online for streaming.
 On 27 August 2013, Acorn Media released the entire series in a seven-disc Blu-ray Disc set.
-Each disc contains the individual programme, upscaled to 720p HD and converted to 16:9 Widescreen.
+Each disc contains the individual programme, upscaled to 1080p HD and converted to 16:9 Widescreen (apart from season 4 episode 1 which remains in 4:3 aspect ratio).
 Bonus material includes a 50-minute behind-the-scenes special, a 23-minute Series 6 behind-the-scenes featurette, a photo gallery and cast filmographies.

 The DVD format of the series was released in 2010 by ITV Studios/Global entertainment.
 It has an overall running time of 1,437 minutes approximately, and encompasses ten discs, with each Series set on one disc except the triple-episode Series 4, which is set over three discs.
 As with the Blu-ray production, the final disc contains a Behind-the-Scenes of Series 7.